vpelss/Emogics_Tarot_Script_WP/README.md

 ## Install

-place this directory under your Wordpress wp-content\plugins folder
+Place this directory under your Wordpress wp-content\plugins folder

-activate it
+Activate it

-Your main tarot page is: Emogic Tarot ?pagename=Emogic-Tarot
+Your main tarot page will be: Emogic Tarot ?pagename=Emogic-Tarot
+Yes, you can rename it.

-Important: If you uninstall the plugin your tarot pages and databases will be deleted. make copies or backup if you want to save any changes you have made.
+Important: If you uninstall the plugin your tarot pages and databases will be deleted.
+If you edited the original plugin files, make copies or backup if you want to save any changes you have made.

 ## Themes

 This has been tested with the 'Twenty' themes.
 It should work with any theme that can use shortcodes

-If not, try installing a second Wordpress installation in a sub folder 'Tarot' (?) and install the plugin there.
+If it does not work with your prefered theme, instal a second Wordpress installation on your server in a sub folder (eg: 'Tarot') and install the plugin there with a theme that will work.

 ## Deck Databases